wikimedia-research/Discovery-Research-Portal/docs/swap2and3/index.md

 ## Executive Summary

-## Background
-Search ran a test swapping the second and third results to see how much our users care about the position of the result, vs the actual content of the result.
+Wikimedia Engineering’s Discovery’s Search team ran an A/B test from April 7 to April 25, 2016 to see how much our users care about the position of the result vs the actual content of the result by swapping the second and third search results.
+We found that position 2 has a higher clickthrough rate than position 3 in both group, but the clickthrough rate of third results in test group is higher than that in control group.
+We also found that test group users are less likely to click on the second result first than the control group, while they are more likely to click on the third result first.
+Additionally, test group users seems to be more satisfied with the result after they click since they are more likely to stay longer and scroll on the visited page.
+Therefore, we guess that users tend to look at only the first two results, when they find the first two are not relevant, some of them start to look at the third result and care more about the actual content.

 ## Data